 My compassion stirred when she said, “I just miss my friends, Mom.”
 Her days were long, her throat hurt and she was lonely.

 “I know, sweetie.
 I’m sorry.”
 I got up and walked to her, resigned to the conversation for the moment.

 “Good job!
 You drank your whole smoothie!”
 I said with over-the-top enthusiasm as I took the empty cup to the kitchen sink.
 She soaked up the praise with a smile and a shy little shrug.
 “I know you miss your friends, but you’ll see them at yearbook signing, remember?”

 She perked visibly at the mention.
 “Oh, yeah!
 Yearbook signing.
 On Thursday, right?”

 “Yep.
 On Thursday.”

 She sat without speaking as I rinsed dishes and loaded them into the dishwasher.
-Though I heard my daughter’s angst, my monkey-mind chattered louder, calculating what was due when.
+Though I heard my daughter’s angst, my monkey-mind chattered louder, calculating priorities on my agenda by what was due when.
 I was running out of time.

 “Do you want anything else?”
 I asked.
 “I can put on a movie.”